arez/arez/docs/transactions.md

 While transactions are a core component of an Arez application but they are not directly exposed as part of the application API.
 Transactions are created by [actions](actions.md) and when [observers](observers.md) are scheduled.
 These concepts will be covered later in the guide.

+It should be noted that Arez does offer the capability to perform an action nested within a transaction that is outside a transaction. i.e. A block of code can be run outside a transaction even if a read-only or read-write transaction is active.
+This is achieved by invoking the {@api_url: ArezContext.noTxAction(*)::ArezContext::noTxAction(arez.Procedure)} methods.
+This is rarely needed and `99.5%` of code should never use this facility.
+This is only needed if the code invoked behaves differently depending on whether it is nested in a transaction or not.
+It should be noted that this code block should not attempt to create another transaction as this will violate the invariants of Arez and may result in indeterminate behaviour.